 What should I do?

-The most important thing you can do is to wash your hands frequently with soap and water.
+The most important thing you can do is to avoid contact with people who do not live in your household.
+When you leave the house, maintain a social distance of 2 metres from people you do not live with.
+You should also wear a face mask or face covering in all public places like supermarkets, banks, and public transport.
+In addition, you should wash your hands frequently with soap and water.
 This is the most effective way to stop the virus spreading.
 If soap and water are not available, you should use hand sanitiser instead.

 You should also avoid touching your face before washing your hands.
 You should cough into the crook of your elbow and use a tissue to cover your mouth and nose when you sneeze.